lchipham/MinhHa_Web/content/project/project 9/index.md

 url_slides: ""
 url_video: ""
 ---
-- Supported fundraising initiatives with the Federal Women Program of the U.S. Embassy Hanoi
-- Raised $4000 to provide food, school supplies for 2000+ underprivileged children in Lao Cai,  Hoa Binh Provinces.
+Through collaborative efforts with the Federal Women Program, I successfully raised $4,000 to provide essential resources such as food and school supplies for over 2,000 underprivileged children in Lao Cai and Hoa Binh Provinces.
+This experience allowed me to contribute meaningfully to the well-being of disadvantaged communities and reinforced my commitment to making a positive impact through volunteerism.